 Make navigation quick and easy by providing prominent arrow buttons for moving backwards and forwards within a slider.

 The options for a slider need to be carefully considered for the best usability, what style of navigation (arrows for next and previous are common), the different types of content to use, the use of space, etc

 Give mobile website users a great user experience with the ability to swipe through slides rather than having to just watch a slideshow.
 Using sliders on mobiles doesn't have to be painful.

 SEO and user experience can both be improved if lazy loading is used, photographs appearing in later in the carousel don't need to be loaded until they are needed.

-Make sure your website designers optimise images and use the smallest image size to reduce page load times.
+Make sure your website designers optimize images and use the smallest image size to reduce page load times.

 How to Use Sliders in Web Design: Tips

-The web has a multitude of examples of websites utilising sliders, but not all of them bring benefits to the sites.
+The web has a multitude of examples of websites utilizing sliders, but not all of them bring benefits to the sites.